hiebj/gulp-dir/README.md

 };
 ```

-Parameters of any type can be used; they are passed as-is using `module.apply(module, arguments)`.
+Parameters of any type can be used; they are passed as-is using `module.apply(module, args)`.
+Multiple parameters can be passed by wrapping them in an array.

 Just like typical Gulp usage, if you want a meta-task to wait for the completion of one of its subtasks, follow the asynchronous task hinting rules as described in the [Gulp api docs](https://github.com/gulpjs/gulp/blob/master/docs/API.md#async-task-support).
 All the subtasks within a meta-task will be executed concurrently, but the meta-task will wait for blocking subtasks before exiting.